The Inquest Process

 This is the resumption of the adjourned Inquest and is a public hearing.

-When interested persons arrive at court they will be shown around the Court and given an explanation of what is to happen.
+When interested persons arrive at court the will be shown around the court and given an explanation of what is to happen.

 The family of the deceased and all other properly interested persons will have the opportunity to give evidence and to ask questions of the witnesses who are called.

-The Coroner will hear all the evidence and then make the findings of fact that are required; he will also announce his conclusion about the death (the verdict).
+The Coroner will hear all the evidence and then make the findings of fact that are required; he will announce his conclusion about the death (his 'determination' previously known as the verdict).

 On Conclusion of the Inquest

-The Coroner will write to the family or the executors confirming his conclusion and explaining the Registration process.
+The Coroner will write formally to the family or the executors confirming his determinations, findings and conclusion, and will explain the Registration process.

-The Coroner will write to the Pathologist instructing him/her to follow the instructions given by the family before the Inquest was opened.
+The Coroner will write to the Pathologist instructing him/her to follow the instructions regarding retained tissue (if any) given by the family when the Inquest was opened.